F1sh-2/Learning-Journal/Tutorial Content/DragandDropTutorial.md

 # drag and drop
 welcome to this tutorial
+Aims
+to understand what drag and drop is to get better at following tutorials to use the code in your own time
 # what you will need to have knowledge in
 .Github
 .know basic code